ssawchenko/jekyllblog/_posts/2013-08-29-FragmentManager-ExecutePendingTransations.md

 ft.commit();
 tabFragment.loadView(SingleStatControlTabs.DEFAULT_TAB); // Nope!
 Null pointer exception found here...
 ```

-This code looked fine, but my loadView was tossing me a null pointer exception.
-When I debugged it, the tab's onCreateView method was not being called, so some variables I depended on were not being set.
+This code looked fine, but my loadView method was tossing me a null pointer exception.
+When I looked into it, the newly loaded fragment's onCreateView method was not being called after calling the commit function (this meant that some variables I depended on were null).
 But I had committed, so what was going on?
 Thankfully StackOverflow once again saved the day.
-It turns out that calling commit does not actually force the update.
+It turns out that calling commit does not actually force the fragment to update immediately.
 To force the update manually we can call `FragmentManager.executePendingTransactions();`.

-Second, now working attempt:
+**Second (now working) attempt:**

 ```java
 tabFragment = new SingleStatControlTabs();